Jerry M. Lewis, M.D. Mental Health Research Foundation

 5. Grants will be restricted to nonprofit organizations in Dallas and surrounding counties that qualify as “public charities” for federal income tax purposes.

-6. Applications should be double-spaced in a 12 point font, ten to twelve pages in length, exclusive of CVs or resumes.
+6. Applications should be double-spaced in a 12 point font, (not double-sided) ten to twelve pages in length, exclusive of brief CVs or resumes.

 7. Grantees will be expected to provide a written progress report at the mid-point of the project, and a written final report to the Director for presentation to the Board of Trustees.